kchen395/OtA/README.md

 ```

 ## Development
-To set up testing environment:
+To set up development environment:
 ```sh
 # Open up a new terminal to set up test blockchain with Ganache
 npm run chain